yazi-rs/yazi-rs.github.io/docs/configuration/yazi.md

 You can prepend or append new preview rules to the default `preloaders` under `[plugin]` by `prepend_preloaders` and `append_preloaders`, see [Configuration mixing](/docs/configuration/overview#mixing) for details.
 Here are the available options for a single rule:

 - `name` (String): Glob expression for matching the file name.
-Case insensitive by default, add `\s` to the beginning to make it sensitive.
+Case-insensitive by default, add `\s` to the beginning to make it sensitive.
 - `mime` (String): Glob expression for matching the mime-type.
-Case insensitive by default, add `\s` to the beginning to make it sensitive.
+Case-insensitive by default, add `\s` to the beginning to make it sensitive.
 - `cond` (String): Conditional expression – Only rules that meet this condition and satisfy either the `name` or `mime` will be applied.
 For example, `A & B` means A and B, and `A | !B` means A or not B. Here are the available factors:
   - `mime`: This file has a mime-type.
-- `run` (String): The name of the Lua plugin to be ran.
+- `run` (String): The name of the Lua plugin to be run.
 - `multi` (Boolean): Whether to preload multiple files at once.
 - `prio` (String): Preload priority, `low`, `normal` or `high`.
 The default is `normal` if not specified.